-Kids are natural builders.
-There is something about construction and big machines that fascinates many kids.
-However, that interest is often lost as kids get older.
-Research has found a 12 percent drop in teenage boys interested STEM in the past year, while just 11 percent of teenage girls want to pursue a career in STEM.
+Unfortunately, research has found a 12 percent drop in teenage boys interested in STEM in the past year, and just 11 percent of teenage girls want to pursue a career in STEM.

 Activities for Preschool